BrettAF/ArrAnt-Team-Repo/Documentation/The Main Script.md

 ![Live Inputs](https://github.com/BrettAF/ArrAnt-Team-Repo/assets/166050829/7be6d7e7-70c1-431a-98ce-229830bc958b)

 * `k` is the expected efficiency of the antennae used within the arrays.
 The value is a double with a default value of 0.6.
-This value, being the effiency, should to any value between 0 and 1.
+This value, being the efficiency, should to any value between 0 and 1.
 This value is used within the loop gain function.
   * Do not set the expected efficiency above 1.
 The code will still run, but it won't be able to produce any viable results.
 Ensure that the input value is between 0 and 1 for the code to operate correctly.
 * `nu` is the operating frequency of the transmitting and receiving antennae in GHz.
 This input is a double with a default value of 3 GHz, corresponding to a 10 cm wavelength.
 The code converts the frequency to wavelength within the radar optimization function.
   * Do not enter the wavelength, as the radar optimization converts the frequency to wavelength.
-Entering the wavelenght will produce results for the incorrect wavelength.
+Entering the wavelength will produce results for the incorrect wavelength.
 Ensure that the input is the frequency.
   * Do not enter the wavelength in a value other than GHz.
-The radar optimization converts the frequency in GHz to Hz to calculate the required wavelenght.
+The radar optimization converts the frequency in GHz to Hz to calculate the required wavelength.
 Ensure that the input frequency is converted into GHz.
 * `num_styles` is the number of different distinct styles the radar optimization will use in order to calculate point along the Pareto front.
 The value has a default value of 3, but can be input with any natural number within the range of 1 to 20.
 You can manually input the value or hit the adjacent arrow keys to change this value.
   * Do not change this value to 1 without also changing `include_monostatic` to true.
 Attempting this will result in error, as the loop gain function requires both a transmitting antenna and a receiving antenna at minimum to be present.
 There will be no results displayed.
 * `min_r_styles` is the minimum number of distinct receiver styles which should be used within the radar optimization.
 The value has a default value of 1 but can be input with any natural number between 1 and 20.
 You can manually input the value or hit the adjacent arrow keys to change this value.